-We purchased and tested 10 popular activity helmets for kids.
-We considered metrics like comfort and fit, quality, and style in our quest to find the best kids' helmets.
+We purchased and tested popular activity helmets for kids.
+We considered metrics like comfort, fit, quality, and style in our quest to find the best kids' helmets.

-When it comes to helmets, the one-size-fits-all philosophy does not apply, and you'll need to adjust a helmet to obtain a proper fit.
-A good bike helmet should be comfortable and provide a snug fit that keeps your child's head protected.
-A helmet that sits too far back or too far forward, as well as too tight or shifts around, can contribute to potential injuries instead of preventing them.
-While every helmet in the United States must meet certain safety requirements and expectations, manufacturers can't assess how well any particular helmet will fit every child and whether or not their products are a comfortable or safe fit for your child.
+The one-size-fits-all philosophy does not apply to helmets; you'll need to adjust a helmet to obtain a proper fit.
+A good bike helmet should be comfortable and provide a snug fit that protects your child's head.
+A helmet that sits too far back or too far forward and too tight or shifts around can contribute to potential injuries instead of preventing them.
+While every helmet in the United States must meet specific safety requirements and expectations, manufacturers can't assess how well any particular helmet will fit every child and whether or not their products are a comfortable or safe fit for your child.
 This responsibility is up to you.
 We tested each helmet for the ability to achieve a comfortable and proper fit.
 The helmets' adjustability heavily influenced these factors and whether or not you can move the padding or make sizing alterations based on your child's head.

-Among the competition, the most comfortable and best-fitting helmets are the options with an adjustable turn knob that allow you to make changes in the helmet circumference size.
-Honestly, this knob is a game-changer, especially for growing kids, allowing your child to use the same helmet longer than an option without this feature.
+Among the competition, the most comfortable and best-fitting helmets are the options with an adjustable turn knob that allows you to change the helmet circumference size.
+Honestly, this knob is a game-changer, especially for growing kids, allowing your child to use the same helmet longer than those lacking this feature.
 The knob changes the size of an interior plastic halo that encircles the head and keeps it snugly inside the helmet.
-A fair amount of contenders in our review have this adjustment knob, including the Schwinn products, the Joovy Noodle, and the Obsidian Kids Bike Helmet.
+In our review, many contenders have this adjustment knob, including the Schwinn products, the Joovy Noodle, and the Obsidian Kids Bike Helmet.
 It is important to note that none of the multi-sport type products have this feature, so you'll need to do a little more precise head measuring to ensure a good fit, and the helmets may need replacement faster as your child grows.
-While not adjustable, these helmets tend to include thicker interior padding, offering extra overall comfort that kid testers enjoyed; the Mongoose is one of these helmets.
+While not adjustable, these helmets tend to include thicker interior padding, offering extra comfort that kid testers enjoyed; the Mongoose is one of these.

-The WESTGIRL Bike Helmet has the knob and the ability to be full-faced, but the convoluted process of the full-face assembly will probably result in most folks tossing the parts aside.
-The hardest to fit are the Bell helmets.
-These helmets have elastic around the backside of the interior head frame structure that sits inside the helmets as opposed to the adjustable plastic halo that allows for a customized snug fit.
-It isn't a terrible design and will work well for some, but it can also squeeze the head in a way that can't be relieved like it can with adjustable products.
+The hardest to ensure a proper fit for are the Bell helmets.
+These helmets have elastic around the backside of the interior head frame structure that sits inside the helmets instead of the adjustable plastic halo that allows for a customized snug fit.
+It isn't a terrible design and will work well for some, but it can also squeeze the head so that it can't be relieved like it can with adjustable products.
 It also means your child could outgrow it faster as there is no adjustability.

-Bike helmets, and, actually, helmets for kids in general, come in various styles and shapes.
-We primarily considered helmets suitable for biking activities and included a few rated as suitable for multi-sports like skateboarding, scooters, or rolling skating to provide a variety of options that could save you money storage space with their increased versatility.
-As many parents know, kids change hobbies and favorites as swiftly as the weather, so finding a helmet they can use for more than one activity could be a real money-saver.
+Bike helmets and helmets for kids, in general, come in various styles and shapes.
+We mainly considered helmets suitable for biking activities.
+We included a few rated as appropriate for multiple sports like skateboarding, scooters, or rolling skating to offer various options that might save you money or storage space with their increased versatility.
+As most parents know, kids change hobbies and favorites as swiftly as the weather, so finding a helmet they can use for more than one activity could be a money-saver.

-The Mongoose multi-sport helmet was a tester favorite with the rear ventilation cut in the shape of a skull.
-This matte black finish helmet is suitable for skating, skateboarding, hoverboards, biking, and more.
-It has thick interior padding and a comfortable chin strap, though it is heavier and has less ventilation than a traditional bike helmet.
+The Mongoose multi-sport helmet was a tester favorite, with the rear ventilation cut in the shape of a skull.
+This matte black finish helmet is suitable for skating, skateboarding, hoverboards, biking, etc. It has thick interior padding and a comfortable chin strap but has less ventilation than a traditional bike helmet.
 Both Razor helmets can be used for multiple sports, though the full-face option might be overkill for sports that don't traditionally require it.
-While theoretically, we suspect you can wear a bike style helmet to do other sports, and indeed we've seen them on hoverboards, Segways, and the like, they probably aren't the best for activities like skateboarding or even trick-riding where you tend to see the multi-sport helmet style that covers more of the backside of the head than the traditional bike helmet.
-If biking is your go-to, then we think most kids will be happiest with the open face, full-ventilation kids' bike helmets that are both comfortable, lightweight, and adjustable like the Schwinn Thrasher or Joovy Noodle depending on age or head size.
+While theoretically, we suspect you can wear a bike-style helmet to do other sports, we've seen them on hoverboards, Segways, and the like; they probably aren't the best for activities like skateboarding or even trick-riding where you tend to see the multi-sport helmet style that covers more of the backside of the head than the traditional bike helmet.
+If biking is your go-to, we think most kids will be happiest with open-face, full-ventilation kids' bike helmets that are comfortable, lightweight, and adjustable, like the Schwinn Thrasher or Joovy Noodle, depending on age or head size.

-None of the products in this review are suitable for motorized sports like 4-wheelers, motorcycles, and motocross dirt bikes.
+None of the helmets in our lineup are suitable or safe for motorized sports like 4-wheelers, motorcycles, and motocross dirt bikes.
 So please do not use them for these activities.
-While some might be potentially suitable for slower electric-powered equipment like hoverboards and electric scooters, they are not appropriate for faster activities with greater head injury risks.
+While some might be potentially suitable for slower electric-powered equipment like hoverboards and electric scooters, they are not appropriate for faster activities with more significant head injury risks.
 We recommend checking the helmet's user guide for more information or contacting the manufacturer if you are unsure about a specific helmet and its use.
-Despite the dirt bike styling of the Razor Full-face helmet, it is not appropriate for motocross.
+Despite the dirt bike styling of the Razor Full-face helmet, it is not appropriate for motocross or other motorized vehicles.